General Payment Questions

 In the following section, ABC refers to Active Body Chiropractic.
 Do you accept Aetna, Cigna, Humana or United Healthcare? (or other out-of-network insurance)

 We are out-of-network with these and all other insurance companies besides BCBS, however, any of these companies may still re-reimburse you for services at our clinic.
 You will need to contact your insurance company to see if you have out of network coverage.
 We do not accept assignment from out-of-network insurance companies which means that you will be responsible for providing payment at the time of service and ABC can assist you in submitting these charges to your insurance company so they can reimburse you directly.
-ABC will provide a superbill PDF with diagnosis and procedure codes directly to you for your own claim submission through your insurance website.
+For Aetna, Cigna, Humana and Untied Healthcare patients we can submit your claim electronically for you and if they owe you money they should pay you directly.
+All other companies, ABC will provide a superbill PDF with diagnosis and procedure codes directly to you for your own claim submission to your insurance.

 Do you accept Blue Cross and Blue Shield?